Carminepo2/openapi-ts-rest/README.md

 [![CI](https://github.com/Carminepo2/openapi-ts-rest/actions/workflows/ci.yml/badge.svg)](https://github.com/Carminepo2/openapi-ts-rest/actions/workflows/ci.yml)

 > [!WARNING]
-> This project is still in development and is not ready for production use.
+> This project is still in development and is not ready for production use, there may be bugs, missing features and breaking changes.
 > Use at your own risk.

 <p align="center">